Types of Child Sexual Abuse

 [Trigger Warning: The following content contains information on sexual and physical violence which some readers may find disturbing.]

-Sexual harassment means non-physical sexual behaviour which is unwelcome to the child, such as1:
+Sexual harassment means non-physical sexual behaviour which is unwelcome to the child, such as(( Section 3, The Protection of Children from Sexual Offences Act, 2012.)):

 Speaking and gesturing sexually